mm099/tags-media-archival/README.md

 # How to setup Google Drive

-Create a folder in your Google Drive.
+Create a folder in your Google Drive and a new spreadsheet.
 The script expects the first row of your spreadsheet to be formatted like this.

 ![alt text](assets/sheet1.png)
 ![alt text](assets/sheet2.png)